Elvric/ClassNotes/Winter2018/Comp310.md

 ### Evolution
 * first generation
-    * computer cost milions
+    * computer cost millions
     * hard to operate and program
     * No need for OS just one operation at a time
     * Idle was very expensive
 * Second generation
-    * Operators fetche compilers and card decks to get job reade
+    * Operators fetch compilers and card decks to get job read
     * Batch systems came up then to optimize processes.
-    * Program where executed in batches and programing could now be done onfline allowing us to start subroutines that can be used
+    * Program where executed in batches and programing could now be done offline allowing us to start subroutines that can be used
 * Third Generation
     * Memory partition used so that we can run multiple jobs together.
-Seeming paralellism, the CPU swaps between jobs.
+Seeming parallelism, the CPU swaps between jobs.
 * How
     * Move from maximizing computer utilisation using 100% of CPU at a time to ensure that no power is wasted
     * Personal computers have lead to user wait time to be low as user activity must be spread out leaving CPU iddle more